Golden Retriever Life Expectancy and Health Issues

 • Responsible breeding

 If you’re still in the process of adopting a Golden Retriever, then you have the opportunity to go through a reputable breeder.
-Using a good breeder ensures you are more likely to have a healthy dog.
-Here are some of the signs you’ve found a good breeder to work with.
+Using a trusted breeder ensures you are more likely to have a healthy dog.
+Here are some signs that you’ve found a good breeder to adopt from.

 1. They show you where the mother and litter are living.
 It should be clean, warm, and comfortable.
 The mother should seem relaxed and at ease interacting with her puppies.
 Ideally, it is inside the breeder’s home since puppies who grow up around a household will better adapt when moving into your home.

 2. They interview you just as much as you interview them.
-A good breeder would never adopt a puppy to an unsuitable home.
-They will do their due diligence to assess whether or not you’ll be able to provide a good home for one of their puppies.
+A good breeder would never re-home a puppy to an unsuitable home.

 3. They perform adequate health testing before breeding any dogs.
 A reputable breeder will never breed unhealthy dogs or dogs who might have unhealthy puppies.

 4. They space out their litters a healthy amount and never breed a dog more than once a year, or three litters in a lifetime.
-This likely means that you’ll be put on a waiting list for the puppy of a good breeder.
+(This could mean you will be put on a waiting list!)

-5. They keep the puppies with the mother for an adequate amount of time, which is at least 8 weeks.
-Puppies need that time with their littermates to learn good canine manners, which is essential for a properly socialized dog.
+5. They keep the puppies with the mother for an adequate amount of time, (at least 8 weeks.)
+Puppies need that time with their littermates to learn good canine manners, which is essential for a well socialized dog.

 6. A good breeder will require a contract that includes a return to breeder clause if the family or person adopting is unable to care for the dog.
 This shows that they are responsible for all the animals they bring into the world and are not contributing to the population of dogs who need rescuing.